filipkojro/microshell/README.md

 tar -xzvf alpineimage.tar.gz
 ./microshell
 ```
-### !!! to run microdocker inside microshell u need to run microshell using sudo `sudo ./commands/bin/microshell` or root user !!!
+### !!! to run microdocker u need to have root privileges and use whole path to microdocker `sudo {path to microshell}/commands/bin/microdocker` !!!

 alpineimage compressed using
 ```sh